-Editor's note: This article is part three in an ongoing series that looks at SASE vendors and their platforms.
+Editor's note: This article is part three in a series that looks at SASE vendors and their platforms.
 These vendors were chosen regardless of size or ranking.
 Instead, they were selected based on enterprise interest and competitive bids that our expert has encountered while consulting customers.

 Cato Networks describes its Secure Access Service Edge platform, Cato SASE Cloud, as "ready for whatever's next."

 The company also says Cato SASE Cloud is the world's first SASE platform.
 Marketers and analysts can debate that assertion, although it does have credence, as Cato briefed me on its platform two years before SASE's introduction.
 But most network architects and engineers are more concerned about the practical answer to whether Cato SASE Cloud is really ready for whatever's next.

 A brief recap of SASE

 Gartner developed SASE based on the premise that decades of deploying discrete networking and security point services have led to an infrastructure that's often too inefficient to operate, too sluggish to respond to new business requirements and too complex to protect.
 According to Gartner, future network innovation should shift its focus away from network performance and instead look at simpler operations, automation, reliability and flexible business models.

 SASE calls for converging the functions of network and security point services into a global cloud service.
 Rather than relying on appliances that run into scaling issues, SASE moves processing into the cloud.
 As a cloud service, SASE can connect and deliver secure access to users and resources everywhere -- in the office, on the road or in the cloud.